PaddlePaddle/models/fluid/PaddleCV/image_classification/dist_train/README.md

   we run several batches forward and backward computation, then merge the gradients and send to pserver for optimization, we use different batch norm mean and variance variable in each repeat so that adding repeats behaves the same as adding more GPUs.
-- use [VisionTools DataReader](https://github.com/PaddlePaddle/VisionTools/tree/master/datareader) `--visreader` can achieve better performance to process images.
+- use [VisionTools DataReader](https://github.com/PaddlePaddle/VisionTools/tree/master/datareader) `--use_visiontool True`
+  can achieve better performance to pre-process images.
+You need to install visiontool on your host before enable it by:
+  `pip install -r requiremenets.txt`.

 ### Performance